jcassee/angular-hypermedia/README.md

 subclass exists (JSON HAL, for example) it is useful to create a context with a default factory.

-`new ResourceContext(Factory)`: create a new resource context that uses `Factory` to create new resources.

 **Example:**

     var context2, movie2;